alibaba/higress/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: If you would like to report a issue to Higress, please use this template.
+about: If you would like to report an issue to Higress, please use this template.

 ---